ajitjadhavj007/practical/README.md

 # practical
-this is a practic repo
+this is a practic repo,,